AIDynamics/NeoPulse_Examples/readme.md

 Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/ai-developer-portal)

 # Tutorial Files
-The following NeoPulse™ Modeling Language (NML) scripts can be used to train image, audio, and video classification and regression data in NeoPulse™ AI Studio.
+The NeoPulse™ Modeling Language (NML) scripts can be used to train image, audio, and video classification and regression data in NeoPulse™ AI Studio.
 Each file demonstrates a different level of direct hints in building a model architecture (more details on [direct hints](https://docs.neopulse.ai/NML-Oracle-direct/)):

-**build_csv.py:** This program extracts data, writes images and labels to CSV file, and saves images to disk.

 # License
 Tutorial materials are published under the MIT license.
 See license for commercial, academic, and personal use.